 “Many people have never been taught how to move properly, especially during athletic movements and weight training.
 When your movement patterns place stress on your neck, you put yourself on a direct route towards injury and dysfunction,” says Kolba.

-Without intervention, your symptoms worsen, leading to dysfunction.
+Without intervention, your symptoms will likely worsen, leading to dysfunction, as Kolba says.
 Getting assessed by a professional will help set you back on the right course.

 Try Massage Therapy